alexsenden/configs-simpletuner-flux/flux-full-finetune-fsdp/README.md

 This config will perform a full finetune of the Flux.1-dev model using your data.
 Flux.1-dev is a large diffusion model (12B parameters), and therefore cannot be fully trained on single GPUs with less than 80GB VRAM.

-This configuration allows for training on an array of smaller GPUs (by default, 12x NVIDIA V100-32GB) through
+This configuration allows for training on an array of smaller GPUs (by default, 12x NVIDIA V100-32GB) through FSDP.
+Though FSDP is not natively supported by SimpleTuner, it's intentional plug-and-play implementation allows it to work for some SimpleTuner configurations.
+It seems to be significantly slower for full finetunes of Flux than the similar DeepSpeed Stage 3, however FSDP has the advantage of being compatible with LoRA training (future work).

 ### Number of GPUs